-For 90 days immediately before export the horse has been continuously resident and free of quarantine restriction in a country where no clinical, epidemiological or other evidence of Eastern and Western equine encephalomyelitides has occurred during the previous two years.
+For 90 days immediately before export the horse has been continuously resident and free of quarantine restriction in a country where no clinical, epidemiological or other evidence of Eastern or Western equine encephalomyelitis has occurred during the previous two years or during PEQ the horse has been stabled in insect-screened stables.
+The horse has been treated with an insect repellent for protection from biting insects before leaving the stables.

-For 90 days immediately before export the horse has not resided on any premises in the country of export where clinical, epidemiological or other evidence of Eastern and Western equine encephalomyelitides has occurred during the previous 90 days.
+For 90 days immediately before export the horse has not resided on any premises in the country of export where clinical, epidemiological or other evidence of Eastern or Western equine encephalomyelitis has occurred during the previous 90 days.

 The horse has been held in a PEQ facility for at least 21 days immediately before export.
-During this time the horse has been isolated from animals not of equivalent health status and during PEQ the horse has been stabled in insect-screened stables.
-The horse has been treated with an insect repellent for protection from biting insects before leaving the stables.
+During this time the horse has been isolated from animals not of equivalent health status and